 Please keep this guide in a convenient, safe place so you can refer to it throughout the program year.
-After reviewing this information, if you have any questions or concerns, please speak with your Center Director, Family Advocate/Family Services Partner, or your child's teacher.
+After reviewing this information, if you have any questions or concerns, please speak with your Center Director, Family Advocate/Family Services Social Worker, Home Visitor or your child's teacher.

-The information contained in this handbook may be modified by changes in federal, state or local regulations.
+The information contained in this handbook may be modified by changes in federal, state or local regulations including CDC guidelines